Veams/core/README.md

 __Additional helpers can be imported by you:__

+These helpers need to be imported into your project and can be added to the Veams.helper object by using the provided `Veams.addHelper()` method.

 - [Animation End Helper](#veamshelpersanimationendevent)
 - [Check Element in Context Helper](#veamshelperscheckelementincontextelem-context)
 - [Detect Swipe Helper](#veamshelpersdetectswipeel-threshold)